-Previously Suzanne Siskel worked at the Ford Foundation from 1990 to 2011, serving in various leadership positions in field offices in Southeast Asia and in its New York headquarters.
+Previously she worked at the Ford Foundation from 1990 to 2011, serving in leadership positions in field offices in Southeast Asia and at the New York headquarters.
 In her last role there she was Ford’s director of Social Justice Philanthropy, overseeing efforts to mobilize philanthropic resources and to build strong local and regional foundations engaged in social development in the United States and throughout the world.
 She also served as acting director of Ford’s Gender Rights and Equality unit in support of women’s economic rights, LGBT rights, and HIV/AIDS.
-In earlier roles heading Ford’s offices in the Philippines and Indonesia she was engaged in strengthening civil society; promoting economic development and community-based natural resources policy; educational reform; and enhancing local capacity for socioeconomic research and analysis.
+In earlier roles heading Ford’s offices in the Philippines and Indonesia, she was engaged in strengthening civil society; promoting economic development and community-based natural resources policy; educational reform; and enhancing local capacity for socioeconomic research and analysis.

-Trained as a social anthropologist, Suzanne Siskel has served variously as a consultant, university teacher and researcher throughout Indonesia, in rural northeast Brazil and highland Chiapas, Mexico.
+Trained as a social anthropologist, Siskel has served variously as a consultant, university teacher, and researcher throughout Indonesia, rural northeast Brazil, and highland Chiapas, Mexico.
 She first lived and worked in Indonesia as a member of the first cohort of Luce Scholars in 1974 and later returned there as a Fulbright scholar and development advisor.
-Currently she is a trustee of the China Medical Board and of Winrock International, a member of the President’s Council of the United Religions Initiative, a member of the Global Philanthropy Committee of the Council on Foundations, and serves on the boards of the Youth Orchestra of the Americas, the Vicente Canyon Hillside Foundation, and Friends of the Fondation de France.
-She also has served on the Governing Council of the European Foundation Centre and was president of the Fulbright Association.
+Currently she is a trustee of the China Medical Board, Winrock International, and Enterprise Resources Trust; a member of the President’s Council of the United Religions Initiative; co-president of the LAFF Society (the organization of Ford Foundation alumni), and serves on the executive committee of the board of the Orchestra of the Americas, advisory committee of the Global Leaders Program and the boards of the Vicente Canyon Hillside Foundation and Friends of the Fondation de France.
+She also has served on the governing council of the European Foundation Centre and was president of the Fulbright Association.

-Education: Suzanne Siskel studied social anthropology, receiving her bachelor’s degree from Harvard University and her master’s degree from The Johns Hopkins University and is a member of Phi Beta Kappa.
+Education: Siskel studied social anthropology, receiving her bachelor’s degree from Harvard University and her master’s degree from The Johns Hopkins University, and is a member of Phi Beta Kappa.